BETWEEN the LIONS

 Lower School News

-We are excited about the two opportunities we have to support missions.
+What a special time we enjoyed during our Lower School Missions focus.
+Chapels throughout the month were led by our 5th graders.
+Thank you, 5th grade, for planning and leading these chapels.
+We are excited about the two opportunities we have to support missions, globally and locally.
 Our global project will continue to provide support for Cush Christian School in South Sudan.
-On a local level, we will also support Swannanoa Valley Christian Ministries which serves our community from East Asheville to Ridgecrest.
-LS students are looking for ways to earn money for our missions collection.
-Missions is a great way to put into action words from I John 4:11, “Beloved, if God so loved us, we also ought to love one another.”
-Thank you Lower School!
+On a local level, we will continue to support Swannanoa Valley Christian Ministries which serves our community from East Asheville to Ridgecrest (Eastern Buncombe County).
+Over the past several weeks, our students found creative ways to earn money for our collection.
+Lower School students raised a total of $4,172.72 to support these two wonderful ministries!
+Amazing job, Lower School!
+Missions is a great way to put into action words from Matthew 5:16, “In the same way, let your light shine before others, so that they may see your good works and give glory to your Father who is in heaven.”
+Thank you, Lower School and LIGHT SHINE BRIGHT!

 Back to Top | Table of Contents